 How Do I Become a Certified Clinical Research Coordinator?

 As a clinical research coordinator (CRC), you'll help administer clinical research trials by collecting data from study participants, monitoring clinical trial procedures, maintaining research logs, and ensuring proper research guidelines are followed.
 You will also be responsible for all documentation related to the trial and for ensuring the safety and general well-being of the participants.
+An education in clinical research and some clinical experience are required to work as a CRC.
+Professional certification is available through The Society of Clinical Research Associates and The Association for Clinical Research Professionals.

 Education and Training